Support the Team

 - Donated £40,000 for the refurbishment of the netball and tennis courts on New Street and,

 - Each year, pays for donated musical instruments to be refurbished and given to disadvantaged young people, as well as providing teachers to help them learn to play.

-You may have seen the Blues Ambassadors around the 2019 festival, in our orange hi-viz waistcoats we couldn’t really be missed!
-We each had a crib sheet with information about the festival and its charity work, as well as information about the town, so the answers we might need were always at our fingertips.
-We don’t give out programme information but encourage people to buy a programme instead as this is one of the ways the festival makes the money it needs for its charitable work and to keep the festival a free event.
+You may have seen the Blues Ambassadors around the 2019 festival – in our orange hi-vis waistcoats we couldn’t really be missed!
+There are no specific duties, just being around and available to answer queries, or direct people, for at least a couple of hours each day, representing the festival and the town in a positive, friendly and responsible way, is really all there is to it.
+We each have a crib sheet with information about the festival and its charity work, as well as a map and information about the town, so the answers we might need are always at our fingertips.
+We don’t give out programme information but encourage people to buy a programme instead as this is one of the ways the festival makes the money it needs for its charitable work and to keep the festival free.
 Nor are we there to deal with emergencies, there are stewards and security staff for that, but we can certainly help to find the assistance people might need in an emergency.